-Tidying up the outfield and surrounds - hedges, trees etc.; and ensuring your machinery is in good condition, should be high on your priority list.
+Tidying up the outfield and surrounds - hedges, trees etc.; and ensuring your machinery is in good condition, should be on your to do list.

 Key Tasks for January